 For more information on the history and functions of CAMPO, please visit our FAQ web page.
 For more information on the transportation planning process, please refer to the Federal Highway Administration's Transportation Planning Process publication.

-The CAMPO Technical Committee and the Board of Directors agenda, minutes, and packets are available for review.
+Previous CAMPO Technical Committee and the Board of Directors agenda, minutes, and packets are also available for review.

 List of members for the Technical Committee and Board of Directors.